Time Management—Part 2: Overcoming the Myth of Multitasking

 This delusion has never stopped the countless number of business owners, staffing agencies, and HR departments from using phrases in their job postings such as, “This job requires the ability to multitask.”
 When I discuss this point while presenting employee seminars, most participants claim they would never use the term in this manner.

 A few participants attempt to defend multitasking as “an accepted standard in use throughout the American workforce.”
 That may be evidence of widespread misuse of the term, but it neither proves nor supports the plausibility of the concept.

 In fairness, I’ve spoken with 2-3 seminar participants who admitted that people are incapable of multitasking, but they have a caveat.
 They claim the word is synonymous with task-switching.
 In reality, the two terms have distinctly different definitions.
 That’s the problem with a false concept: There’s nothing you can do to make it accurate.

 Undoubtedly, attempts to multitask can result in degrading the quality of our work.
 Studies and surveys show that attempts at multitasking make us increasingly susceptible to the following:

 - Lack of focus

 - Frustration over our lack of accomplishments

 If you can’t focus effectively, you can’t think effectively.
 If you can’t think effectively, you definitely can’t produce the quality of work necessary to be successful.
 From this perspective, it’s easy to see why focus is such an essential skill for business success.
-Obviously, attempting to multitask is detrimental to focusing on a task and puts quality work at risk.
+I recommend Kevin Abdulrahman’s excellent article on how to improve your focus at work in our digital age.
+Nonetheless, attempting to multitask is detrimental to focusing on a task and puts quality work at risk.